Paid Parental Leave (VI.E.3)

 |Paid Parental Leave||A period of paid leave of absence (that does not reduce an Eligible Employee’s balance of any other paid leave such as sick, vacation, or personal business days or personal holiday) for the purpose of recovery from the birth of a child; and/or, to bond with a newborn or with a newly-adopted child under the age of 18.|

-Employees who have been employed by the University for less than one continuous year (12 months) half-time or more in a benefits-eligible faculty or staff position, a graduate student employee position, or a benefits-eligible post-doc position are not eligible for Paid Parental Leave.
+Employees who have been employed by the University in an eligible position for less than one continuous year (12 months) are not eligible for Paid Parental Leave.

 Surrogate mothers and sperm donors are excluded from coverage under this policy.